Photos of Atlantis Play Center in Garden Grove say more about this park than I could ever relay in words. It’s funky, fun, and HUGE!

 - Very large trees provide shade and there is shade cover over picnic areas

-- You could easily lose sight of your child here because of its great size – so it’s definitely more active supervision
+- You could easily lose sight of your child here because of its great size – so it’s definitely more active supervision.
+At least it’s fenced!

 - Very large picnic area

-- Closed on Thanksgiving and for exclusive events
+- Closed on 4th of July, Thanksgiving, and for exclusive events

 - Birthday party packages and exclusive rental available